Focus

 - Peripheral Nervous System – a messenger system comprising a web of cells that carry information to and from the Central Nervous System to other parts of the body

-- Sympathetic Nervous System – those aspects of the Nervous System that are mobilized to respond to threats (See Motivation Theories for some prominent associated discourses on learning.)
+- Sympathetic Nervous System – those aspects of the Somatic Nervous System that are mobilized to respond to threats (See Motivation Theories for some prominent associated discourses on learning.)
 Associated phenomena include:

 - Sympathetic State (Hyperarousal) – a state of heightened arousal (that may trigger Fight, Flight, or Freeze responses; see Drives, Needs, & Desires Theories) that is triggered when the Sympathetic Nervous System is activated by a perceived threat or stress

-- Parasympathetic Nervous System – those aspects of the Nervous System that are associated with establishing and maintaining states of calm (See Well-Being Discourses for some prominent associated discourse on learning.)
+- Parasympathetic Nervous System – those aspects of the Somatic Nervous System that are associated with establishing and maintaining states of calm (See Well-Being Discourses for some prominent associated discourse on learning.)
 Associated phenomena include:

 - Nervous System Dysregulation (Dysregulated Nervous System) – an imbalance of the Sympathetic Nervous System and the Parasympathetic Nervous System, typically manifesting as a psychological problem or a mental illness (See Psychotherapy – especially the subsection, “Psychotherapies with holist sensibilities” – for some prominent associated discourses on learning.)

-- Sympathetic Nervous System – those aspects of the Nervous System that are mobilized to respond to threats (See Motivation Theories for some prominent associated discourses on learning.)
+- Sympathetic Nervous System – those aspects of the Somatic Nervous System that are mobilized to respond to threats (See Motivation Theories for some prominent associated discourses on learning.)
 Associated phenomena include:

 - Structurally, the Nervous System is seen to comprise two major aspects: